gaepdit/air-web/README.md

     - When `false`, the `EfRepository` project is used, and a SQL Server database (as specified by the connection string) is created.
 (If the connection string is missing, then a temporary EF Core in-memory database provider is used.
 This option is included for convenience and is not recommended.)
-- *UseInMemoryIaipData* — Works the same as `UseInMemoryData`, but for the IAIP data services.
+- *UseInMemoryIaipData* — Works for the IAIP data services similarly to `UseInMemoryData`, except that when set to `false`, it will only connect to an existing SQL Server database.
+A new database will not be created or seeded with data.
 - *UseEfMigrations* — Uses Entity Framework database migrations when `true`.
 When `false`, the`DeleteAndRebuildDatabase` setting controls how the database is handled.
 (Only applies if `UseInMemoryData` is`false`.)
 - *DeleteAndRebuildDatabase* — When set to `true`, the database is deleted and recreated on each run.
 When set to